 Our reporting currency is the Renminbi.
 This prospectus also contains translations of certain foreign currency amounts into U.S. dollars for the convenience of the reader.
-Unless otherwise stated, all translations from Renminbi into U.S. dollars were made at RMB7.0651 to US\$1.00, the noon buying rate on June 30, 2020 as set forth in the H.10 statistical release of the Federal Reserve Board.
+Unless otherwise stated, all translations of Renminbi into U.S. dollars were made at RMB6.9618 to US\$1.00, the exchange rate set forth in the H.10 statistical release of the Federal Reserve Board on December 31, 2019.
 We make no representation that the Renminbi or U.S. dollars amounts referred to in this prospectus could have been or could be converted into U.S. dollars or Renminbi, as the case may be, at any particular rate or at all.
-On September 25, 2020, the noon buying rate for Renminbi was RMB6.8220 to US\$1.00.
+On April 3, 2020, the noon buying rate for Renminbi was RMB7.0908 to US\$1.00.

-This prospectus contains information derived from various public sources and certain information from an industry report dated July 2020 commissioned by us and prepared by Frost & Sullivan, a third-party industry research firm, to provide information regarding our industry and market position in China, India and emerging markets in Southeast Asia and other regions, and an industry report dated March 2020 commissioned by us and prepared by a third-party data center certification and research company, to provide information regarding information on global data center industry.
+This prospectus contains information derived from various public sources and certain information from an industry report dated April 2020 commissioned by us and prepared by Frost & Sullivan, a third-party industry research firm, to provide information regarding our industry and market position in China, India and emerging markets in Southeast Asia and other regions, and an industry report dated March 2020 commissioned by us and prepared by Uptime Institute, a third-party data center certification and research company, to provide information regarding information on global data center industry.
 Such information involves a number of assumptions and limitations, and you are cautioned not to give undue weight to these estimates.
 We have not independently verified the accuracy or completeness of the data contained in these industry publications and reports.
 The industry in which we operate is subject to a high degree of uncertainty and risk due to variety of factors, including those described in the "Risk Factors" section.
 These and other factors could cause results to differ materially from those expressed in these publications and reports.